 Think back to your last trip to your grocery store.
 Did you pick up an item, turn it around and read the label?
-Now, think about to your last trip to your pet store.
+Now, think about your last trip to your pet store.
 Did you read that label?
 Are you able to identify the ingredients that are healthy and the ones that are not?

-- Ethoxyquin Ethoxyquin is commonly found in most dog foods, as this is used as a preservative.
+Ethoxyquin is commonly found in most dog foods, as this is used as a preservative.
 Does anyone know what this product was developed for?
 Herbicide!
 As awareness has increased around increasing quality care for our dogs, veterinarians began noticing that ethoxyquin is often associated with the development of kidney and liver damage, cancer (liver, spleen, stomach, skin), immune deficiency syndrome, blindness, and leukemia.

-- Propylene Glycol If you know anything about auto care products, you may have immediately recognized this.
+If you know anything about auto care products, you may have immediately recognized this.
 Yes, this is found in anti-freeze!
 This product in placed in dog food to help reduce moisture and prevent bacteria growth.
 Your dog needs what is called intestinal bacteria to help absorb and digest the food.
-Since this ingredient decreases bacteria growth, it also reduces the “good” growth that is need.
+Since this ingredient decreases bacteria growth, it also reduces the “good” growth that is needed.
 Additionally, it reduces moisture that is needed to aid in digestion.
 As a result, some dogs may develop cancerous lesions within their intestines or develop intestinal blockage.

-There are so many ingredients that need to be reviewed thoroughly, the list is exhaustive and keeps growing daily.
+There are so many ingredients that need to be reviewed thoroughly, the list is huge and keeps growing daily.
 As a concerned parent what can you do?
 The best action to take is to begin with research and reading your dog’s food labels.
 What are the first five ingredients listed?
 Any of the above?
 Also, do not overlook your dog’s treats!

 Have you recently changed your dog’s diet to be more natural?
 Have you seen improvement in their health or behavior?
 Leave a comment below!